paulcarroll/tabs/_pages/wheatus/teenage-dirtbag.md

     E           B
 Her boyfriend's a dick
 E            A
-and he brings a gun to school,
+and he brings a gun to school
 E             B
 And he'd simply kick
   E              A